dcarrsf/algorithm-patterns/pattern6_hash_map/README.md

 ## Heap Memory Example

-**[Heap Memory Simulator](examples/heap-memory-simulator.js)**: Demonstratesa more complex use of a Hash Map to simulate heap memory allocation.
+**[Heap Memory Simulator](examples/heap-memory-simulator.js)**: Demonstratesa a more complex use of a Hash Map to simulate heap memory allocation.

+As a dynamic high-level language, JavaScript does not have direct memory management, but simulating heap memory management with a hash map can be an effective tool for learning the general concepts.

 Here's a breakdown of the key components: